HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 When analyzing the canonical tag implemented in the raw HTML versus those relying on client-side JavaScript rendering, we identified that 0.68% of the mobile pages and 0.54% of the desktop ones include a canonical tag in the rendered but not the raw HTML.
 This means that there's only a very small number of pages that are relying on JavaScript to implement canonical tags.

-{# TODO(authors, editors): Consider rephrasing into two sentences.
-Also explain what the conflict is and what causes it. #}
 On the other hand, in 0.93% of the mobile pages and 0.76% of the desktop ones, we saw canonical tags implemented via both the raw and the rendered HTML with a conflict happening between the URL specified in the raw versus the rendered HTML of the same pages.
 This can generate indexability issues as mixed information is sent to search engines about which is the canonical URL for the same page.

 A similar conflict can be found with the different implementation methods, with 0.15% of the mobile pages and 0.17% of the desktop ones showing conflicts between the canonical tags implemented via their HTTP headers and HTML `head`.